TMJ (Temporomandibular Joint Dysfunction)

 Understanding your jaw pain is often difficult and frustrating, especially when you are experiencing pain.
 For those that have never experienced TMJ pain, it is often difficult to empathize with those that experience jaw pain.

-Temporomandibular disorder, or TMJ, can express pain in the jaw joint and muscles of jaw movement which make it possible to open and close your jaw, neck pain, and even headaches.
+Temporomandibular disorder, or TMJ, can express pain in the jaw joint and in the muscles of the jaw.
+It can also cause neck pain, and even headaches.
 The TMJ is one of the most nerve-rich and therefore sensitive joints in the body.
 Slight changes in the joint, chewing motions, stress, or trauma can cause significant pain.

 During your consultation, we will perform a detailed examination to identify the cause of your TMJ pain.
 We will then coordinate with your dentist or oral care provider so that we can create an effective game plan to get you on the road to recovery.